Survivors, families of slain journalists settle lawsuit against Capital Gazette’s parent company

 Jarrod Ramos, the suspect in the shooting, had threatened and harassed Capital Gazette staffers for years, according to the Sun.

 It began in July 2011, when Capital columnist Eric Hartley wrote about how Ramos was charged with harassment after stalking and threatening a high school classmate online.
-In response to Hartley’s column, Ramos waged a one-man war against him and the paper.
-(Hartley has since left The Capital for The Virginian-Pilot, and Marquardt has retired.)
+In response to Hartley's column, Ramos waged a one-man war against him and the paper, according to The Virginian-Pilot, where Hartley now works.

 In July 2012, he filed a defamation lawsuit against Hartley, Capital Gazette Communications, and The Capital editor and publisher Tom Marquardt.
 Ramos represented himself in the suit, which was filed in Prince George's County, Maryland.
 At a March 2013 court hearing, a judge dismissed Ramos' complaint with prejudice and tried to explain to Ramos why the article was not defamatory: